BibhaCoder/The-Humble-Investor/README.md

 2) How to Win Friends & Influence People: by Dale Carnegie
 3) Mindset: The New Psychology of Success: by Carol S. Dweck PhD

+A humble request : please do not accept above principles of humble investing without due diligence and validating it yourself with your rational and critical thinking.

 Copyright (c) 2013 BibhaCoder(https://github.com/BibhaCoder).
 All rights reserved.
 ---------------